jessburrowsGEO/jessburrowsGEO/README.md

 # Hiya! 👋 I'm Jess

-🌏 Environmental Science Postgraduate Student at the University of New England (Australia)
+🌏 Geologist & Environmental Science Postgraduate Student at the University of New England (Australia)

 I'm passionate about using Earth Observation, GIS and remote sensing to understand our changing planet.